eecsmap/logs/eecs/ucb_eecs151.md

 Update file `software/Makefrag` and `software/riscv-isa-tests/Makefile`, change `-march=rv32i` to `-march=rv32i_zicsr_zifencei` in `GCC_OPTS`.
 Or you can search `-march=rv32i` and replace it as `-march=rv32i_zicsr_zifencei`.

-If `make: riscv64-unknown-elf-gcc: No such file or directory`

-* run `sudo apt install gcc-riscv64-unknown-elf`.

 If `make: riscv64-unknown-elf-bin2hex: No such file or directory`:

 * get a copy of https://github.com/sifive/elf2hex/blob/master/freedom-bin2hex.py